Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Main Results

 \section{Main Results}

-In this section, we study the conditions for both the sparse reward and intermediate reward setting, under which the Q-function $Q_k(\cdot,\cdot)$ is a successful Q-function (Definition \eqref{def:SuccessfulQFunc}), where $Q_k(\cdot,\cdot)$ is the Q-function after $k$ update of synchronous value iteration \eqref{eq:SyncValueIter} from zero initialization: And if $Q_k(\cdot,\cdot)$ is indeed a successful Q-function, we further discuss the computational complexity $k$ (the minimum number of synchronous value iterations) of obtaining a successful $Q_k(\cdot,\cdot)$.
+We study the conditions for both the sparse reward and intermediate reward setting, under which the Q-function $Q_k(\cdot,\cdot)$ is a successful Q-function (Definition \eqref{def:SuccessfulQFunc}), where $Q_k(\cdot,\cdot)$ is the Q-function after $k$ update of SVI \eqref{eq:SyncValueIter} from zero initialization: And if $Q_k(\cdot,\cdot)$ is indeed a successful Q-function, we further discuss the computational complexity $k$ (the minimum number of SVI) of obtaining a successful $Q_k(\cdot,\cdot)$.

-For the sparse reward setting, we first show that for a large of enough $k$, $Q_k(\cdot,\cdot)$ is a successful Q-function and provide its computational complexity in Section \ref{subsec:sparse_reward}.
-Next, we discuss these following MDP settings: \begin{enumerate}[(1)] \item The One-Way Single-Path (OWSP) setting: Assumption \ref{assump:OneWayIntermediateStates} and Assumption \ref{assump:diff_settings_IS} (a) are satisfied; \item The One-Way Multi-Path (OWMP) setting: Assumption \ref{assump:OneWayIntermediateStates} and Assumption \ref{assump:diff_settings_IS} (b) are satisfied; \item The Non One-Way (NOW) setting: Assumption \ref{assump:OneWayIntermediateStates} is not satisfied. \end{enumerate} For the OWSP setting, we show that $Q_k(\cdot,\cdot)$ is a successful Q-function for sufficiently large $k$ and provide its computational complexity in Section \ref{subsec:OWSP_intermediate_states}.
+For the sparse reward setting, we first show that for a large enough $k$, $Q_k(\cdot,\cdot)$ is a successful Q-function and provide its computational complexity in Section \ref{subsec:sparse_reward}.
+Next, we discuss the following MDP settings as shown in Table \ref{tab:reward_setting}.

+For the OWSP setting, we show that $Q_k(\cdot,\cdot)$ is a successful Q-function for sufficiently large $k$ and provide its computational complexity in Section \ref{subsec:OWSP_intermediate_states}.
 For the OWMP setting, we introduce a sufficient condition under which $Q_k(\cdot,\cdot)$ is successful for a large enough $k$, and the corresponding computational complexity in Section \ref{subsec:OWMP_intermediate_states}.
-As for the NOW setting, we provide an example where $Q_k(\cdot,\cdot)$ is not successful for any $k$ in Section \ref{subsec:NonOneWayIntermedaiteReward}.
+As for the Non One-Way (NOW) setting, we provide an example where $Q_k(\cdot,\cdot)$ is not successful for any $k$ in Section \ref{subsec:NonOneWayIntermedaiteReward}.
+The required assumptions for the OWSP, OWMP, and NOW are provided in Table \ref{tab:assumption_requirement}.